 We shall not sleep, though poppies grow

-One could say we owe it to the men, women and children who lost their lives, to hold the torch of remembrance.
-And yes, you could say people die in every war and it is true.
-But not remembering the dead of the great war and the price they paid in order to make things different, directly resulted in the next and even more sanguinary war.
+One could say we owe it to the men, women, and children who lost their lives, to hold the torch of remembrance.
+And yes, you could tell people die in every war, and it is true.
+But not remembering the dead of the great war and the price they paid to make things different, directly resulted in the next and even more sanguinary battle.
 We can’t afford to make the same mistake twice.
-Come to Kansas City enjoy the delicious BBQ, see the amazing Art Museum, but take a moment to visit the WWI museum and just for a moment, hold the torch, and remember.
+Come to Kansas City enjoy the delicious BBQ, see the fantastic Art Museum, but take a moment to visit the WWI museum and just for a moment, hold the torch, and remember.